pytorch/pytorch/docs/source/fx.rst

     def transform(m: nn.Module) -> nn.Module:
         fx_model: GraphModule = fx.symbolic_trace(m)
-        # FX represents its graph as an ordered list of nodes, so we can iterate through them.
+        # FX represents its graph as an ordered list of nodes, so we can
+        # iterate through them.
         for node in fx_model.graph.nodes:
             # Checks if we're calling a function (i.e: torch.add)
             if node.op == 'call_function':
-                # The target attribute is the function that call_function calls.
+                # The target attribute is the function that call_function
+                # calls.
                 if node.target == torch.add:
                     node.target = torch.mul

-        traced.lint() # Does some checks to make sure the graph is well-formed. traced.recompile() # regenerates the python code that corresponds to the graph.
+        fx_model.lint() # Does some checks to make sure the graph is well-formed.
+        # Regenerates the python code that corresponds to fx_model.
+        fx_model.recompile()
+        return fx_model

-We can also do more involved graph rewrites, such as deleting or appending nodes. after a node.
+We can also do more involved graph rewrites, such as deleting or appending nodes.
 To aid in these transformations, FX has utility functions for transforming the graph that can be found in :class:`Graph`.
 An example of using these APIs to append a relu can be found below.